Actions and Next Steps

 Deciding how to meet interim needs

 Under the Care Act, the Local Authority can put any interim or urgent measures in place that it deems appropriate to meet the needs of the person and manage the situation.
-This can range from a small number of domiciliary care visits to a stay in residential accommodation.
+This can range from domiciliary care visits to a stay in residential accommodation.

 The same legal considerations apply when meeting urgent needs as they do when meeting non-urgent needs: